 As long as men feel marginalised by the women whose favours and approval they seek; as long as they are alienated from their children and treated as criminals by family courts; as long as they are disrespected by a culture that no longer values masculinity tied to honour; and as long as boys are bereft of strong fathers and our young men and women wage sexual war, then we risk cultural suicide.

 In the coming years we will need men who are not confused about their responsibilities.
 We need boys who have acquired the virtues of honour, courage, valour and loyalty.
 We need women willing to let men be men – and boys be boys.
 And we need young men and women who will commit and marry and raise children in stable homes.

 Unprogressive though it sounds, the world in which we live requires no less.

 Saving the males – engaging their nobility and recognising their unique strengths – will ultimately benefit women and children, too.
 Fewer will live in poverty; fewer boys will fail in schools and wind up in jail; fewer girls will get pregnant or suffer emotional damage from too early sex with uncaring boys.
 Fewer young men and women will suffer loneliness and loss because they’ve grown up in a climate of sexual hostility that casts the opposite sex as either villain or victim.

 Sunday, 3 August 2008

 This very long article, from the Times on line, is very well worth reading.
 Written by an American woman, Kathleen Parker, it briefly presents her thesis from her book Save the Males, in which she laments what damage feminism and the sexual revolution have done to men and to families, and thus to children and even women themselves.
 You can (and I hope you will) read the whole article here.
 Here's a snippet from near the end:

-Posted by Pastor in Valle Emeritus at 10:58
+Posted by Pastor in Monte at 10:58